The baleful effects of federal ag subsidies

 Critics of the trend complain that federal farm programs are meant for farmers, not gardeners, and Illinois farmers grow corn and beans.
 That raises one of the more telling criticisms of the federal farm program, which is not that it subsidizes crops but that it subsidizes the wrong crops.
 Might the remedy for chronically low farm incomes be for farmers not to find ways to make more money from corn and beans but to stop farming corn and beans?

-Illinois soils and climate are perfectly suited to grow those crops, but those are not the only crops they are suited to.
-Growing things the world wants and can afford to buy and that are not available a cheaper price from someone else would reduce subsidies by making them unnecessary, and in a world which every other country not only eats corn and soybeans but grows them, corn and beans are no longer those kinds of crops.
+Illinois soils and climate are perfectly suited to grow those crops, but those are not the only crops Illinois is suited to.
+These days countries not only eat corn and soybeans but grow them.
+Growing other things, things the world wants and can afford to buy and that are not available a cheaper price from someone else, would reduce U.S. ag subsidies by making them unnecessary.

 Illinois farmers have learned to grow new things before.
 In 1930, the farm program first kicked in, millions of acres of Illinois farm were planted in forage crops and grains, mostly used to feed livestock including the horses that then still powered many farms.
 Today, that acreage is planted in soybeans, which in 1930 were still an agricultural oddity, known mainly as "green manure."
-The land once used for grains sustains a multibillion-dollar industry, and an Illinois city can claim to being the soybean capita the world — or could until farmers in Europe and Brazil upped production and ate into a lucrative market that Illinois and the rest of the United States dominated for decades.
+The land once used for grains sustains a multibillion-dollar industry, and an Illinois city can claim to being the soybean capital of the world—or could, until farmers in Europe and Brazil upped production and ate into a lucrative market that Illinois and the rest of the United States dominated for decades.